The Lessons of History

 The Lessons of History is a 1968 book by historians Will Durant and Ariel Durant.
 The book provides a summary of periods and trends in history they had noted upon completion of the 10th volume of their momentous eleven-volume The Story of Civilization.

+Background

 Will Durant stated that he and Ariel "made note of events and comments that might illuminate present affairs, future probabilities, the nature of man, and the conduct of states."
 The book presents, in approximately 120 pages, an overview of the themes and lessons observed from 5,000 years of human history, examined from 12 perspectives: geography, biology, race, character, morals, religion, economics, socialism, government, war, growth and decay, and progress.

 Reception

 John Barkham called the work a "masterpiece of distillation", praising the authors' balanced treatment of such concepts as the trade-offs between liberty and equality and the tensions between religion and secularism in modern societies.

+In a 2014 review, American economist Edward J. Dodson describes work as a broad, synthetic survey of historical patterns derived from the authors' decades-long study of civilizations, emphasizing recurring themes in social, political, and economic development.
+He notes that the work is presented as a non-original but inclusive synthesis of historical experience, reflecting the authors’ attempt to identify general laws or continuities across societies.
+Dodson highlights the book’s focus on factors such as environmental change, migration, inequality, and competition between groups as shaping historical outcomes, while also observing its limitations, including selective interpretation and insufficient engagement with certain economic dynamics, particularly the role of land and wealth concentration.